gaelforget/ECCOv4/docs/introduction.rst

 #. easier to rerun than ECCO version 4 release 1

-Table of content :
+Next in the docs :

-- :ref:`downloads` for an installation guide and links to various analysis tools.
+⏩️ :ref:`downloads` for an installation guide and links to various analysis tools.

--  :ref:`runs` for simple instructions to reproduce the model simulation.
+⏩️ :ref:`runs` for simple instructions to reproduce the model simulation.

 .. note::